jaynson/ricetta-forkifyAPI/README.md

 # A RECIPE SEARCHING APP

-This was created using ReactJS
+This was created using ReactJS and Redux

+Search for a recipe and select one to see details about it.

+Bookmark using the bookmark button.

+Be aware that this app persists data to the browser.

+Use developer tools > application to delete repo of bookmarks

 ## APIs Used